elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 ---

-### Can you explain what the :host() selector class does?
+### Can you explain what the CSS :host psuedo-class does?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The ":host()" CSS pseudo-class function picks the shadow host of the shadow DOM containing the CSS.
-It gets used within (allowing you to select a custom element from inside its shadow DOM), but only if the selector sent to the function matches the shadow host.
+  <div><strong>Interview Response:</strong> The ":host" CSS pseudo-class selector picks the shadow host of the shadow DOM containing the CSS.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />